Eligoze75/Twitter_LinkedIn_listener/README.md

 Because Github doesn't render plotly plots, you can consult the notebook with html features here: [Notebook with html features](https://nbviewer.jupyter.org/github/Eligoze75/Twitter_LinkedIn_listener/blob/master/src/Social%20listening%20report.ipynb)

+[You can also see it in datapane!](https://datapane.com/eli/reports/Twitter_and_LinkedIn_listener) I'm using Altair for visualization instead.

 Cheers! 🙌